Saint Augustine Florida

 During the Civil Rights years in the early 1960s, a group of 150 demonstrators marched into the Ponce de Leon dining room where 117 of these folks were arrested.

 1967 was the final year of the Ponce de Leon Hotel.
-It’s last dinner dance was held in April of 1967.
+Its last dinner dance was held in April of 1967.

 HISTORY OF MANIFESTATIONS

-Ponce De Leon Hall is said to be home to three spirits
+Ponce De Leon Hall is said to be home to three spirits.

-The following stories are the urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.
+The following stories are urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.

-Described as being a strawberry blonde, Ida was outgoing, but said to be a bit off, showing symptoms of perhaps of a manic-depressive, or bipolar illness.
-She eventually spent some time in a mental hospital.
-Urban legend claims that she was pushed over the edge, by playing with a Ouija board, and died there.
+Second wife, Ida Alicia – She was the nurse for the first Mrs. Flagler.
+Described as being a strawberry blonde, Ida was outgoing, but said to be a bit off, perhhaps showing symptoms of manic-depressive illness.
+She eventually spent time in a mental hospital, where she eventually died.
+Urban legend claims that she was pushed over the edge by playing with a Ouija board.

 Henry Flagler’s Mistress? – Woman in Black